Types of Heat Pipes

 In practice, these devices are extremely nuanced.
 As mentioned in the opening of this article, different envelopes, working fluid, and in this case, gas can be used to achieve specific results.
 Further, the area for the NCG can simply be at the end of a standard heat pipe (no reservoir), it can incorporate a reservoir (as shown above), or it can incorporate a flexible bladder system that expands and contracts.

-As a general rule, thermosyphons are simply wickless heat pipes – although they sometimes include a grooved ‘wick’ that helps increase the surface area of the internal wall and allow liquid condensate to more easily return to the evaporator.
+As a general rule, a thermosiphon is simply wickless heat pipes – although they sometimes include a grooved ‘wick’ that helps increase the surface area of the internal wall and allow liquid condensate to more easily return to the evaporator.
 Regardless, they must be used in an orientation that allows gravity to pull the liquid back to the heat source.
 In other words, the condenser must be above the evaporator.

 Adding a sintered wick to the evaporator section lowers thermal resistance and increases the ability to handle higher power densities (shown above).
 It also allows optimization of the fluid charge, effectively reducing the required liquid.
 This all but eliminates the possibility of damage caused by freezing.
 In the figure above, note that the wick is only used at the evaporator section of the thermosyphon.